Here are a few things you might want to do to show you’re there for them.

 Send flowers or a gift

-If you don’t know what to say, or are worried about calling at a bad time, sending a gift will let them know you’re thinking of them.
+If you don’t know what to say, or are worried about calling at a bad time, you could try sending a gift to let someone know you’re thinking of them.

 Don’t forget the physical aspect of losing a baby